martha-wilfahrt/martha-wilfahrt.github.io/_pages/publications.md

 Colonial Legacies, Collective Efficacy, and Rural Development: Evidence from the Togo-Ghana Border (with Natalie Letsa) (_under review_)

-The Political Effects of Caste in Senegal (with Leonardo Arriola and Dominika Koter) Pre-analysis plan (_under review_)
+Unspoken Hierarchies: The Enduring Effects of Caste Discrimination in Africa (with Leonardo Arriola and Dominika Koter) (_under review_)

 Guns, Garrisons, and Growth: Revisiting State Formation in Africa (with Leonardo Arriola, Igor Kolesnikov & Yosef Tadesse)